jitsi/jitsi-slack/README.md

 Clone this project and build with `go build cmd/api/main.go` or build and run with `go run cmd/api/main.go`

-## Deployment

-A static binary is compiled and copied into a docker image using the script, `./build_docker_image.sh jitsi-slack`, will compile the binary and build a docker image with the tag `jitsi-slack`

 ## Dependency Management

 Dependency management for this project uses go module as of go version 1.11.
 More information can be found at [go command documetation](https://golang.org/cmd/go/#hdr-Modules__module_versions__and_more).